Spontaneous Symmetry Breaking for Extreme Vorticity and Strain in the 3D Navier-Stokes Equations: Introduction and Motivation

 Taking this as starting point, in this paper we address the question: What structures are naturally generated in the 3D incompressible Navier-Stokes equations (NSE) to realise events of extreme vortex stretching, strain production and energy dissipation?
 For this, we are concentrating on small-scale structures that lead to extreme values of the fluid vorticity or its strain.
 Concretely, we set out to compute the most likely configuration (for a given large-scale stochastic forcing) that realises a large vorticity or strain value at a single point within the domain, at an instantaneous moment in time, and how the velocity field configuration around this point facilitates the extreme burst.

 This question has been discussed in the literature, starting with Novikov~\cite{novikov:1993, mui-dommermuth-novikov:1996}, and more recent works that explored extreme vorticity and strain events in very large turbulent simulations~\cite{yeung-zhai-sreenivasan:2015, buaria-pumir-bodenschatz-etal:2019}.
 These attempts, which solely rely on brute-force direct numerical simulations (DNS), have the intrinsic complication that any extreme realisation of an observable will necessarily be very rare, and thus hard to observe.
 Therefore, exploring extreme events not only requires high numerical resolution, but further extremely large data-sets, most of which are wasted because they do not exhibit the desired event.
-On this basis, we instead employ specific rare event techniques~\cite{sapsis:2021}, in particular sample path large deviation theory~\cite{freidlin-wentzell:2012}, or equivalently, stochastic field theory and instanton calculus~\cite{grafke-grauer-schaefer:2015}.
-These have proven successful in related fields, such as extreme shocks in Burgers turbulence~\cite{balkovsky-falkovich-kolokolov-etal:1997, chernykh-stepanov:2001, grafke-grauer-schaefer-etal:2015}, extreme surface heights in the Kardar-Parisi-Zhang~(KPZ) equation~\cite{meerson-katzav-vilenkin:2016}, in ocean waves and tsunamis~\cite{dematteis-grafke-onorato-etal:2019, tong-vanden-eijnden-stadler:2020}, or extreme mechanical forces in grid-generated turbulence~\cite{lestang-bouchet-leveque:2020}.
-At their core lies the idea to replace the inefficient naive sampling approach by a deterministic optimisation problem that yields the maximum likelihood trajectory of the system under a given rare constraint.
+On this basis, we instead employ specific rare event techniques~\cite{sapsis:2021}, in particular stochastic field theory and instanton calculus~\cite{grafke-grauer-schaefer:2015}, or equivalently, sample path large deviation theory~\cite{freidlin-wentzell:2012}.
+The two are intimately connected~\cite{grafke-grauer-schaefer:2015, grafke-vanden-eijnden:2019}, and have proven successful in related fields, such as extreme shocks in Burgers turbulence~\cite{balkovsky-falkovich-kolokolov-etal:1997, chernykh-stepanov:2001, grafke-grauer-schaefer-etal:2015}, extreme surface heights in the Kardar-Parisi-Zhang~(KPZ) equation~\cite{meerson-katzav-vilenkin:2016}, in ocean waves and tsunamis~\cite{dematteis-grafke-onorato-etal:2019, tong-vanden-eijnden-stadler:2020}, or extreme mechanical forces in grid-generated turbulence~\cite{lestang-bouchet-leveque:2020}.
+The key idea is to replace the inefficient naive sampling approach by a deterministic optimisation problem that yields the maximum likelihood trajectory of the system that leads to a prescribed rare outcome.
 The advantage of this method is the fact that it yields the best estimate of the \emph{typical} extreme event in the limit of it becoming increasingly rare, which is the limit we are most interested in, and at the same time also the regime that is hardest to reach via DNS.